 From Þingvellir you will then head to the world-renowned geothermal area around Geysir hot spring where you can witness gurgling bubbling water burst up to 25 meters high.
 The area is covered in numerous hot springs, some active others not.
 The area is smoke-filled and mysterious but exciting at the same time.
 Strokkur is now the main number of the show as it bursts every 4 to 10 minutes.
 He is the baby brother of Geysir but no lesser and you are in for quite the spectacle!

 From Geysir, you will continue on to Gullfoss, “the Golden waterfall”.
 Gullfoss is a great sight and a perfect photo spot with water rushing down three steps of lava layers exhibiting breathtaking power and grandeur.
 This is the final stop of the Golden Circle but definitely not of the day.

-Next up, you kick the action into a higher gear and go for a 1 hour snowmobiling ride on Langjökull, Iceland’s second largest glacier.
-Our Super jeep has no problem reaching the glacier camp on Langjökull and the views whilst getting there are amazing.
-Our snowmobile guides will welcome you, give a briefing and proper gear for the snowmobiling.
+Next up, you kick the action into a higher gear and go for a 1-hour snowmobiling ride on Langjökull, Iceland’s second-largest glacier.
+Our Super Jeep has no problem reaching the glacier camp on Langjökull and the views whilst getting there are amazing.
+Our snowmobile guides will welcome you, and give a briefing and proper gear for the snowmobiling.
 Once you are all suited up there is nothing left to do than to step onto your snowmobile and follow your guide on an hour's glacier expedition.
 To explore a glacier is an enchanting experience on its own but to do it on a snowmobile is something else!